GithubSherlock/Test_project/README.md

 ##### Steps

-1. Store a trajectory video files in the folder `input`, then run the file `build_frame_images.py` to get the data about frame number and fps and to get image frames in folder path `./output/output_frames`.
+1. Store a trajectory video file in the folder `input`, then run the file `build_frame_images.py` to get the data about frame number and fps and to get image frames in folder path `./output/output_frames`.
-2. Use LabelImg to tracking pedestrian trajectories from image frames (image ->numbers) and save data as XML files in folder path `./annotation`.
+2. Use **LabelImg** to track pedestrian trajectories from image frames (image ->numbers) and save data as XML files in folder path `./annotation`.
-3. Run the file `visualizing_pedestrian_trajectory.py` to visualise pedestrian trajectory.
-Relevant image frames and the gif animation file saved in folder path `./output` .
+3. Run the file `visualizing_pedestrian_trajectory.py` to visualize pedestrian trajectory.
+Relevant image frames and the gif animation file are saved in the folder path `./output`.

 ##### Comments